nadeemlab/DeepLIIF/README.md

 This code is inspired by [CycleGAN and pix2pix in PyTorch](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).

 ## Funding
-This work is funded by 7-year NIH/NCI R37 MERIT Award ([R37CA295658](https://reporter.nih.gov/search/5dgSOlHosEKepkZEAS5_kQ/project-details/11018883#description)).
+This work is funded by the 7-year NIH/NCI R37 MERIT Award ([R37CA295658](https://reporter.nih.gov/search/5dgSOlHosEKepkZEAS5_kQ/project-details/11018883#description)).

 ## Reference
 If you find our work useful in your research or if you use parts of this code or our released dataset, please cite the following papers: